course-dprep/Airbnb-curfew-impact/README.md

 - The data for this research will be downloaded from Google Drive.
 To access these data files, you are only required to have a Google Drive account.

 - Run the 'makefile' first, this will generate the output of this research.
-- Afterwards, run 'Markdown.Rmd' in the 'docs' folder to generate an html document which contains figures and a table derived from the data.
+- Afterwards, run 'Markdown.Rmd' in the 'docs' folder to generate an html document taht contains figures and a table derived from the data.

 ## Resources
 If one is looking for more information regarding other variables that might influence Airbnb pricing, it is recommended to see the following article:
 - Chattopadhyay, M., & Mitra, S. (2019).
-Do airbnb host listing attributes influence room pricing homogenously?.
+Do Airbnb host listing attributes influence room pricing homogenously?.
 International Journal Of Hospitality Management, 81, 54-64. doi: [10.1016/j.ijhm.2019.03.008](https://www-sciencedirect-com.tilburguniversity.idm.oclc.org/science/article/pii/S0278431918308491)

 This article provides a solid overview of past research done towards the determinants of Airbnb pricing and the authors investigate a couple more listing variables that might affect the Airbnb listing price.